kuldeepsingh15/splitwise-mcp-bot/README.md

 ## License

 This project is for educational and personal use.
 Please respect the terms of service for all APIs used.

+---

+**Future Roadmap**

+We are actively working to expand this platform beyond Splitwise.
+Planned features include:
+- Fetching and analyzing credit reports
+- Automated financial health checks
+- Smart budgeting tools
+- Integration with banks and other financial services
+- Advanced analytics and reporting

+Stay tuned for updates as we transform this project into a full-featured financial assistant!